-Affiliate veterans virtually gathered on Thursday to reconnect after an unexpected year.
+Affiliate veterans gathered virtually on Thursday, January 14, to reconnect after an unexpected year.

-On Thursday a group of Vegas missing industry veterans gathered for a virtual happy hour and networking event.
+On Thursday, January 14, a group of Vegas-missing industry veterans gathered for a virtual happy hour and networking event.
 Moderators competed for the best Vegas themed backgrounds while old colleagues greeted each other over cocktails.
 But the event was not entirely social.
 To facilitate networking, attendees were assigned to breakout rooms based on trending affiliate themes.
 These groups were asked to share predictions and lessons for the performance marketing industry.

 Another breakout room, led by Acceleration Partners’ Michelle Morgan and conducted from the main bar at the Cosmo, focused on acquisitions, mergers and the large amount of industry investment in 2020.
 They made the bold prediction that a major network or SaaS platform acquire another platform in 2021 and felt that there would be some consolidation at the global level, given the increasing interest from brands wanting to expand internationally.
 Another discussion topic was acquisitions of tech owned by agencies, which was an early prediction in 2020 for some.
 The group agreed some mergers/acquisitions were likely pushed due to the effects of COVID, and felt that Partnerize’s acquisition of Brand Verity and PartnerCentric’s launch of Pernix were examples of a trend, with more to come in 2021.
 The recap was presented by Samantha Parsons, Sales Director at Partnerize.